Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Abstract

 \section{Abstract}

-\blfootnote{© 2025 IEEE.
-Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.} Variational autoencoders (VAEs) are a leading approach to address the problem of learning disentangled representations.
-Typically a single VAE is used and disentangled representations are sought in its continuous latent space.
-Here we explore a different approach by using discrete latents to combine VAE-representations of individual sources.
-The combination is done based on an explicit model for source combination, and we here use a linear combination model which is well suited, e.g., for acoustic data.
-We formally define such a multi-stream VAE (MS-VAE) approach, derive its inference and learning equations, and we numerically investigate its principled functionality.
-The MS-VAE is domain-agnostic, and we here explore its ability to separate sources into different streams using superimposed hand-written digits, and mixed acoustic sources in a speaker diarization task.
-We observe a clear separation of digits, and on speaker diarization we observe an especially low rate of missed speakers.
-Numerical experiments further highlight the flexibility of the approach across varying amounts of supervision and training data. \\ \textit{Keywords}: Discrete latent variables, Disentanglement, Variational autoencoders
+Variational autoencoders (VAEs) are among leading approa\-ches to address the problem of learning disentangled representations.
+Typically a single VAE is used and disentangled representations are sought within its single continuous latent space.
+In this paper, we propose and provide a proof of concept for a novel Multi-Stream Variational Autoencoder (MS-VAE) that achieves disentanglement of sources by combining discrete and continuous latents.
+The discrete latents are used in an explicit source combination model, that superimposes a set of sources as part of the MS-VAE decoder.
+We formally define the MS-VAE approach, derive its inference and learning equations, and numerically investigate its principled functionality.
+The MS-VAE model is very flexible and can be trained using little supervision (we use fully unsupervised learning after pretraining with some labels).
+In our numerical experiments, we explored the ability of the MS-VAE approach in separating both superimposed hand-written digits as well as sound sources.
+For the former task we used superimposed MNIST digits (an increasingly common benchmark).
+For sound separation, our experiments focused on the task of speaker diarization in a recording conversation between two speakers.
+In all cases, we observe a clear separation of sources and competitive performance after training.
+For digit superpositions, performance is particularly competitive in complex mixtures (e.g., three and four digits).
+For the speaker diarization task, we observe an especially low rate of missed speakers and a more precise speaker attribution.
+Numerical experiments confirm the flexibility of the approach across varying amounts of supervision, and we observed high performance, e.g., when using just 10\% of the labels for pretraining. \\ \textit{Keywords}: Discrete latent variables, Disentanglement, Variational autoencoders, Source separation, Speaker diarization